codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 Once you have a set of filters that you use regularly, you can save them as a custom *Build View* by clicking the *Save as View* button and providing a name.

-Now you can select at the top of the window any of the available build views to automatically filter results according to the respective set of filters.
+Now you can select at the top of the window any of the available build views to automatically filter results according to the respective sets of filters.

 {% include
 image.html